 4. Comfort Level

 Last but not least, consider your mental composure and life roll (other available cash away from your bankroll).
 Mental calm refers to the tendencies you have with your best bankroll management decisions.
-Since some players are more comfortable with a bigger bankroll while others aren’t, knowing your mindest helps.
+Some players are more comfortable with a bigger bankroll while others aren’t; knowing your mindest helps.

 If a larger bankroll helps you to spend comfortably, then you should consider it.
 However, if a limited budget keeps you on track, go for that instead or find a middle ground.